ckesc/AdbKeyMonkey/README.md

 2. Run `./gradlew build`
 3. Compiled files will be at `./build/distributions`

-## How it`s works
+## How it works
-Speed of operation is achieved through the use of [MonkeyRunner API] (http://developer.android.com/tools/help/monkeyrunner_concepts.html)
+Speed of operation is achieved through the use of [MonkeyRunner API](http://developer.android.com/tools/help/monkeyrunner_concepts.html)

 ![demo](http://g.recordit.co/0vtYFKl1Qb.gif)